O2741/SOC-Home-Lab-Telemetry/README.md

 ![Wireshark FTP](./images/wireshark_ftp.png)

+This demonstration confirms that FTP is an inherently insecure protocol.
+Because the entire authentication exchange—including the username (hacekirs123) and password (jojo550)—is transmitted in cleartext, any attacker positioned on the same network segment can easily perform a Man-in-the-Middle (MitM) attack and intercept credentials using tools like Wireshark or tcpdump.
+To secure such communications, protocols like FTPS (FTP over SSL/TLS) or SFTP (SSH File Transfer Protocol) should be implemented, as they encrypt the command and data channels, rendering intercepted traffic unreadable.

 ## Conclusion and Skills Verified

 Log Analysis: Filtering and tracking Sysmon Event ID 1 and Event ID 3.